I am diagnosed (at the moment) with rapid cycling bi polar type 2, extreme anxiety, agrophabia, fear of crowds, but that stems from the anxiety.

 I know I had a supportive partner, but we have had to learn to know each other again.
 In the space of two years, I came to terms with my mental health and had a baby two really big things which are going to change a person.
 My partner had a baby and a crazy person as a partner, which is going to change him.
 But it is possible with communication and determination to have a happy family and to keep the love despite mental illness.

 submitted by Katrina who blogs at itsgoodtobecrazysometimes.com where she talks about life as she knows it being a British citizen, having mental illness and being a mother at the same time.

 If you’ve a got a story that needs to be told, I would love to hear it.
-Let’s join hands to talk about Mental illness and blur out the stigma associated with it.
-If You’d like to contribute, you can contact me at my email: email@example.com For more information, visit this post.
-Looking forward to hearing from you.
-IMAGE CREDIT:Healthy place.com
+You can contact me at my email: firstname.lastname@example.org Looking forward to hearing from you.

 IMAGE CREDIT:Healthy place.com